-Remove Two Per Cent Cap on Annual Increases in Funding Says Senate Aboriginal Peoples Committee ReportPublished on 23 June 2015 News Releases by Senator Lillian Eva Dyck
+Remove Two Per Cent Cap on Annual Increases in Funding Says Senate Aboriginal Peoples Committee ReportPublished on 23 June 2015 News & Photos by Senator Lillian Eva Dyck

 Ottawa – (June 23, 2015) The Standing Senate Committee on Aboriginal Peoples is calling on Aboriginal Affairs and Northern Development Canada (AANDC) to remove the two percent cap on annual increases in funding for on-reserve programs and services effective Budget 2016-17.
 The recommendation aims to ensure that funding takes into account population growth and inflation in First Nations communities.
 The Committee is also calling for the creation of a new ministerial loan guarantee program to help finance infrastructure on-reserve.
 These are two of the thirteen recommendations outlined in the Committee’s report which was tabled today.